rsunderscore/learning/Py_Mach_lrn_notes.md

 - startification - training and test subsets containing the same proportions of class labels (supervised)
 - plot_decision_regions (algorithm by book authors on p60
 - np.ravel (flatten a iter of iters) (p 54)
+- **all allgorithms require informitive and discrimative features to yield useful predictions**

 ## logistic regression: easy to implement and performs well on linearly separable classes
   - logit function == logarithm of odds
   - log is used to refer to ln (natural log) thorughout the book :question: